knowblesse/Modeling/README.md

 	- **shuffle1D.m** : Shuffle the given array

 # Change Log
+### v1.2.1 :
+- [Changed] SPH model doesn't update alpha if the corresponding CS is not presented.
+    - The original thesis does not clearly specify this in the equation.
+    - However, if this rule is not applied to the alpha updating rule, all alpha values remain the same across CSs.

 ### v1.2 :
 - [Fixed] Pearce-Hall model error fixed (I'm keep writing it as "Pearson-Hall")
 - [Changed] Default model parameter changed